CORPORATE PARENTING PANEL – TERMS OF REFERENCE (April 2016)

 · To lead on ensuring that the corporate parenting roles and responsibilities of the Local Authority are being met, including:

-§ Local expectations and the promises made via Kent’s Pledge to Looked after Children and Kent’s Care Leavers Charter;
+§ Local expectations and the promises made via Kent’s Pledge to Children in Care and Kent’s Care Leavers Charter;

 § To be aware of national expectations regarding the services to looked after children (including unaccompanied asylum seeking children (UASC)) and care leavers; including those contained in reports from the Office of the Children’s Commissioner, the adoption reform agenda, changes to permanence planning and the commitment to ‘staying put’;